Hebrew Theological College

 The Hebrew Theological College, known colloquially as "Skokie Yeshiva" or HTC, is a yeshiva in Skokie, Illinois.
-Although the school's primary focus is the teaching of Torah and Jewish tradition, it is also a private university that is part of the Touro College and University System which hosts separate programs for men and women.
+Although the school's primary focus is the teaching of Torah and Jewish tradition, it is also a private university that is part of the Touro University System which hosts separate programs for men and women.
 Founded as a Modern Orthodox institution, it has evolved to include students from Haredi and Hasidic backgrounds.

 History and mission

-Hebrew Theological College (HTC) was founded in 1921 in the city of Chicago by Chaim Tzvi Rubinstein (b.1872—d.1944) and Saul Silber (b.1876—d.1946).
-Rubinstein, an alumnus of Volozhin Yeshiva, had arrived in the United States in 1917; Silber, a pulpit rabbi in Chicago, served as president of the school for its first twenty-five years.
-They were followed by Oscar Z. Fasman (b.1946—d.1964), Simon G. Kramer (b.1964—d.1970), and Irving J. Rosenbaum.
-Don Well was president from 1981—1989, followed by Jerold Isenberg from 1989—2013.
-Shmuel Leib Schuman became interim CEO in 2013.
+Hebrew Theological College (HTC) was founded in 1921 in the city of Chicago by Chaim Tzvi Rubinstein (1872–1944) and Saul Silber (1876–1946).
+Rubinstein, an alumnus of Volozhin Yeshiva, had arrived in the United States in 1917; Silber, a pulpit rabbi in Chicago, served as president of the school for its first 25 years.
+They were followed by Oscar Z. Fasman, who served during 1946–1964, Simon G. Kramer (1964–1970), and Irving J. Rosenbaum.
+Don Well was president from 1981 to 1989, followed by Jerold Isenberg from 1989 to 2013.
+Shmuel Leib Schuman became interim chief executive officer (CEO) in 2013.

 HTC's original location was at 3448 West Douglas Boulevard in the North Lawndale community.
 It later moved to Skokie, a northern suburb of Chicago, in 1958.

-Throughout its history, HTC's leadership has been shared by its rosh yeshiva and its Chief Executive Officer (CEO), formerly known as the President, and subsequently as the Chancellor.
+Throughout its history, HTC's leadership has been shared by its rosh yeshiva and CEO—formerly known as the president and subsequently as the chancellor.

 HTC was founded as a Modern Orthodox institution of higher education.
 It has since evolved to include students from Haredi and Hasidic backgrounds.
 The school's primary purpose is to prepare students for the assumption of formal roles as educators, as well as to train eligible students to meet the requirements and demands of semikhah (rabbinical ordination).
-As its secondary purpose, it endeavors to provide its students with broad cultural perspectives and a strong background in the Liberal Arts and Sciences to facilitate a creative synthesis of general and Jewish knowledge.
+As its secondary purpose, it endeavors to provide its students with broad cultural perspectives and a strong background in the liberal arts and sciences to facilitate a creative synthesis of general and Jewish knowledge.
 In so doing, the college also provides a foundation for the pursuit of advanced professional training.